dangquyenbui-dotcom/downtime_tracker/README.md

 Of course.
-It's an excellent idea to keep the `README.md` file current with the project's progress.
-Based on the successful implementation of the editable and persistent scheduling grid, I have updated the documentation to reflect its new capabilities.

-Here is the new `README.md` file content for your project.
+Here is a completely rewritten `README.md` file that reflects the current state and capabilities of your application, including the recent updates for database connectivity and expanded features.

 -----

-# Downtime Tracker v1.9.0
+# Downtime Tracker & Production Scheduler

 ## Overview

-A robust, production-ready downtime tracking and production scheduling system built with Flask.
-This application is designed for factory floor use, optimized for tablet interfaces, and features seamless integration with Active Directory for authentication.
-It provides a bilingual interface (English/Spanish), enforces a single-session-per-user policy, and includes a scalable reporting and production scheduling module.
+A robust, enterprise-ready web application designed for manufacturing environments, providing a comprehensive suite of tools for tracking production downtime, managing production schedules, and analyzing operational data.
+Built with Flask, this system is optimized for use on factory floor tablets, features seamless integration with Active Directory for secure authentication, and offers a fully bilingual (English/Spanish) user interface.

-The system's architecture is designed for a hybrid data environment.
-It connects to a **read-only ERP database** for live, high-volume data (like open sales orders) and stores all user-generated data—such as downtime events and scheduling projections—in a separate, fully-controlled local SQL Server database (`ProductionDB`).
+The application's hybrid data architecture connects to a **read-only ERP database** for live production data (like open sales orders) while storing all user-generated data—such as downtime events, scheduling projections, and audit logs—in a separate, fully-controlled local SQL Server database (`ProductionDB`).

-**Current Version:** 1.9.0 (Production Scheduling Module - Editable Grid) **Status:** Production Ready
+**Current Version:** 1.9.1 (ODBC Driver Resilience Update) **Status:** Production Ready

 -----

 ## 🎯 Core Features

+### ✅ Downtime Tracking Module

+  * **Tablet-Optimized Interface**: A single-page, responsive form for quick and easy downtime entry on the factory floor.
+  * **Hierarchical Categories**: Define and manage multi-level downtime reasons with color-coding for rapid identification.
+  * **ERP Job Integration**: Associate downtime events directly with specific production jobs pulled from the ERP system.
+  * **Automatic Shift Detection**: The system intelligently identifies and assigns the correct work shift based on the time of entry.
+  * **Real-time Entry Listing**: View a live-updating list of the day's downtime entries for the selected production line.

 ### ✅ Production Scheduling Module

-  * **Live ERP Data Grid**: Displays all open sales orders from the read-only ERP database in an Excel-like grid that is optimized for desktop and can be scrolled horizontally.
+  * **Live ERP Data Grid**: Displays open sales orders from the read-only ERP database in an Excel-like grid, optimized for wide-screen desktop use.
-  * **Editable Projections**: Planners can directly input "No/Low Risk Qty" and "High Risk Qty" values into the grid.
-Changes are saved instantly and automatically.
+  * **Editable Projections**: Planners can directly input "No/Low Risk Qty" and "High Risk Qty" values into the grid, with changes saved instantly and automatically.
-  * **Real-time Financial Calculations**: The corresponding dollar value columns (`$ No/Low Risk Qty`, `$ High Risk`) update immediately on the front-end as quantities are entered.
+  * **Real-time Financial Calculations**: Corresponding dollar value columns are updated on the front-end as new quantities are entered.
-  * **Dynamic Filtering**: A client-side filter bar allows for instant filtering by Facility, SO Type, Customer, and "Due to Ship" month without page reloads.
-  * **Dynamic Summary Totals**: Summary cards at the top of the page display real-time totals for key financial metrics, which update automatically as filters are applied.
-  * **Persistent Data Storage**: All planner-entered projections are saved to a dedicated `ScheduleProjections` table in the local `ProductionDB`, ensuring data integrity and separation from the read-only ERP.
+  * **Persistent Data Storage**: All planner-entered projections are saved to a dedicated `ScheduleProjections` table in the local `ProductionDB`, ensuring data integrity and separation from the ERP.
-  * **Data Refresh**: A "Refresh Data" button allows the user to pull the latest data from the ERP on demand, with a "Last Updated" timestamp for clarity.

-### ✅ Downtime Tracking

-  * iPad-optimized, single-page entry form for ease of use on the factory floor.
-  * Hierarchical downtime categories with color-coding for quick identification.
-  * Auto-detection of the current work shift based on the time of entry.

 ### ✅ Reporting & Analytics

-  * **Report Hub**: A central `/reports` page that lists all available reports, designed for future scalability.
+  * **Centralized Report Hub**: A scalable `/reports` page for accessing all available system reports.
-  * **Downtime Summary Report**: An initial report with filters for date range, facility, and production line.
+  * **Downtime Summary Report**: An interactive report with filters for date range, facility, and production line, featuring data visualizations for downtime by category and by line using Chart.js.

-  * **Data Visualization**: Interactive doughnut and bar charts (via Chart.js) to visualize downtime by category and by production line.
+### ✅ Comprehensive Admin Panel

+  * **Full System Management**: A dedicated administrative area to manage Facilities, Production Lines, Downtime Categories, and Shifts.
+  * **User Management**: View user activity, login history, and permissions based on Active Directory group membership.
+  * **Audit Log**: A detailed and filterable log that tracks every change made within the system, providing a complete history of all actions.

 ### ✅ Security & Session Management

-  * **Active Directory Authentication**: Secure user login using existing company credentials.
+  * **Active Directory Authentication**: Secure user login using existing corporate credentials.
-  * **Role-Based Access**: Differentiates between regular Users and Administrators based on AD group membership.
+  * **Role-Based Access Control**: Differentiates between regular Users and Administrators based on AD group membership, restricting access to sensitive areas.
-  * **Single-Session Enforcement**: Prevents a user from being logged in at more than one location simultaneously.
+  * **Single-Session Enforcement**: Prevents a single user from being logged in at multiple locations simultaneously by invalidating old sessions upon a new login.

 ### ✅ Internationalization (i18n)

-  * **Bilingual Interface**: Full support for US English and US Spanish, switchable on-the-fly.
+  * **Bilingual Interface**: Full, on-the-fly support for US English and US Spanish.
-  * **User Preference**: A user's selected language is saved to their profile and persists across sessions.
+  * **User Preference Persistence**: A user's selected language is saved to their profile and automatically applied across all sessions.

 -----